jifanghang/cloth_simulation/sphere/README.md

 Instructor: James O'Brien

 # USAGE
-1. ‘cd’ into your assignment directory, type into the Terminal the following step by step
+1. ‘cd’ into your directory, type into the Terminal the following step by step
 2. mkdir build
 3. cd build
 4. cmake ..